Messi Overtakes Pele: 13 Footballers With the Most Free Kick Goals

 From his early years at AS Nancy to spells with AS Saint-Étienne and Juventus, the three-time Ballon d’Or winner consistently dazzled on every stage he graced.

-A creative mastermind, Platini had the ability to outwit defenders with a seemingly endless array of techniques.
+A creative mastermind, Platini could outwit defenders with a seemingly endless array of techniques, with his precision and control standing out.

-He was also highly skilled from set-pieces, particularly free-kicks, where his precision and control stood out.
-Equally comfortable using either foot, he netted no fewer than 50 free-kicks during his remarkable career, making him a constant nightmare for opposing goalkeepers.
+Equally comfortable using either foot, he netted no fewer than 50 free kicks during his career, making him a constant nightmare for opposing goalkeepers.

 Read also